EPprivate/private_repo/README.md

 # Locating and resolving errors

-While working in a file, IntelliJ IDEA analyzes your code, highlighting the sections that require closer look.
+While working in a file, IntelliJ IDEA analyzes your code, highlighting the sections that require a closer look.
 The system inspects both [programming](https://www.jetbrains.com/help/idea/code-inspection.html) and [natural](https://www.jetbrains.com/help/idea/proofreading.html) languages, checking syntax, spelling, and grammar.
 All found problems are marked in the editor and duplicated in a variety of other places, allowing you to quickly locate and resolve the issue.

 ## Locating errors